 The hot, dry weather isn’t likely to be going anywhere anytime soon.
 After all, this is South Texas and drought is a fact of life.

-As the summer heat lingers on, focusing on maintaining a healthy landscape and reducing our water use (and water bills) is prudent.
+As the summer heat lingers on, the best thing to do is focus on maintaining a healthy landscape while reducing water use.

 That task is easier than you think, especially since SAWS uses an eight-tier pricing structure to encourage water conservation.
 That means you save money quickly with small reductions in water use.
 It also means the more water you use, the higher per-gallon cost you’ll pay.